o355/PyTerm/README.md

 # PyTerm (Python Terminal)
 At the basic level, PyTerm is a "terminal emulator" for Python.
 But not really.
-It adds some cool, extra stuff.
+It includes some...other stuff.

-Right now, the much needed Version 2.0 is coming, under rapid development.
-Version 2.0 is basically a whole overhaul in PyTerm.
-Everything is getting changed.
-UI changes, functionality changes, and lots of new programs.
+**Please be noted: The master branch currently stuck in Version 1.14, due to a version screwup.
+Instead, please use the LTS' branch v1.15 instead, as that is maintained.
+Version 2.0 is coming along soon, in which semantic versioning will get used.**

-Let's clear up all the branches around here, before going any future.
+# Current Versions

-The master branch (where you are currently) is where the stable, good code godes.
-No betas, no indev builds, the stable builds.
+* Stable - 1.14 (updated a LONG time ago)

-The lts branch is where older, but still supported versions of PyTerm go.
-It's like a mini-archive for PyTerm, but it still gets bug fixes.
+* LTS - 1.15 (updated some time ago)

-The beta branch is where beta code of PyTerm goes.
-Still somewhat stable, but it's your chance to take a peek at what's coming soon.
+* Beta - 2.0 Beta 2

-Lastly, the indev branch is where I develop PyTerm in.
-It's extremely unstable, and I push updates on a daily basis.
-I don't mind even posting a build that doesn't work at all.
+* Indev - 2.0 Beta 2/Beta 3

-Version 2.0 should be finished in Early 2017.
-It's a huge update, and requires 30-40 hours of coding time, even more.
+Use the Stable/LTS branch for the best experience.
+If you want to take a look at new features, albeit at the risk of bad stability, use the Beta/Indev branch.